Blog

 Is the vise suitable for use in environments with heavy coolant and chip load?

-Absolutely.
+Yes.
 The lead screw assembly is hermetically sealed to prevent fine swarf and coolant from entering the internal mechanism, which preserves accuracy over time.
 Furthermore, the vise features dedicated side drainage channels that allow coolant and chips to flush away easily, preventing build-up that could interfere with automated loading or measurement probing.

 How does the "RFID chip installation" feature support Industry 4.0?